FlorianFrank/CipherCellWiki/docs/srs-ran_docker/configuration.md

     device_args: tx_port=tcp://172.28.0.2:2000,rx_port=tcp://172.28.0.2:2001,base_srate=11.52e6
     ```

-    ✅ **Tip:** You can also set the `tx_port` to `tcp://0.0.0.0:2000` to listen on all available network interfaces, simplifying connectivity when using Docker networks.
+    ✅ **Hint:** You can also set the `tx_port` to `tcp://0.0.0.0:2000` to listen on all available network interfaces, simplifying connectivity when using Docker networks.

     The UE must be configured in the opposite way, as described below.